-The Wales Act 2014 (WA 2014) is a milestone in the context of Welsh devolution.
-For the first time, power to make primary legislation imposing taxes is being devolved to Wales.
-The Act also extends the borrowing powers of the Welsh Government.
-Both of these developments implement recommendations from the Part I Report of the Commission on Devolution in Wales (the Silk Commission).
-WA 2014 includes a few other miscellaneous provisions, which are also outlined below.
+The Wales Act 2014 (WA 2014) provided for the first time, that power to make primary legislation imposing taxes was to be devolved to Wales.
+The Act also extended the borrowing powers of the Welsh Government.
+Both of these developments implemented recommendations from the Part I Report of the Commission on Devolution in Wales (the Silk Commission).
+The WA 2014 includes a few other miscellaneous provisions, which are also outlined below.

 New devolved taxes

-WA 2014 empowers the National Assembly to set Welsh rates of income tax for Welsh tax payers.
-This power does not involve creating a new Welsh income tax.
-It merely involves changing the rates at which Welsh tax payers pay UK income tax.
-Subject to there being a yes vote in a referendum (see below), the National Assembly will be able to reduce the basic, higher and additional rates of income tax for Welsh tax payers by up to 10%, or to increase them without limit.
+The Wales Act 2014 (WA 2014) also empowered the National Assembly to set Welsh rates of income tax for Welsh tax payers.
+This power does not involve creating a new Welsh income tax, rather it involves changing the rates at which Welsh tax payers pay UK income tax.
+When the WA 2014 was introduced, the setting of Welsh rates income tax was subject to there being a "yes" vote in a referendum.
+The need for a referendum was removed by the Wales Act 2017 (WA 2017) and from 6th April 2019 Welsh Income Tax rates, as set by the Welsh Government, apply to Welsh Taxpayers.

-Detailed rules have been added to the Government of Wales Act 2006 for the purpose of determining whether a person is a ‘Welsh taxpayer’ who would pay any Welsh rates of income tax.
+Detailed rules have been added by section 116E of GOWA 2006 for the purpose of determining whether a person is a ‘Welsh taxpayer’ who should pay any Welsh rates of income tax.

 Borrowing powers of Welsh Ministers

-There are provisions in WA 2014 which, when implemented, will extend the Welsh Ministers’ borrowing powers.
-Firstly, there will be a new power to borrow funds to meet current expenditure, where this is required because of a shortfall in receipts from devolved taxes or the Welsh rate of income tax compared to forecast receipts.
+There are also provisions in the Wales Act 2014 (WA 2014) which, extended the Welsh Ministers’ borrowing powers.
+Firstly, there was a new power to borrow funds to meet current expenditure, where this is required because of a shortfall in receipts from devolved taxes or the Welsh rate of income tax compared to forecast receipts.

-Secondly, there will be a new power to borrow up to £500 million to fund capital expenditure, but only with the consent of the Treasury.
-The Secretary of State may increase this limit from time to time.
+Secondly, there was a power to borrow to fund capital expenditure, but only with the consent of the Treasury.
+The WA 2017 increased the maximum sum that can be borrowed from £500 million to £1 billion.

 - It increases the length of the term of the National Assembly (i.e. the length of time between general elections of the Assembly Members) from four years to five.